 You could simplify by going only with IVV/IVE/IEM and the expense ratio is also 0.18% (rounded) but you have three funds instead of two.
 This is 0.03% cheaper than the VGS/VGE option, but again, requires an additional fund.

-The advantage over VTS/VEU in that IVV is an Australian domiciled wrapper so you don’t need to worry about potential estate tax issues, but they come at a higher cost.
+The advantage over VTS/VEU is that IVV is an Australian domiciled wrapper so you don’t need to worry about potential estate tax issues, but they come at a higher cost.
 The main use here is if you wanted US exposure in an Australian domiciled fund, but then you aren’t getting worldwide exposure.

 Summary